hyperledger-archives/iroha/docs/source/guides/configuration.rst

   next peer.
 Optimal value depends heavily on the amount of Iroha peers in the network (higher amount of nodes requires longer ``vote_delay``).
 We recommend to start with 100-1000 milliseconds.
-- ``mst_enable`` enables or disables multisignature transaction support in Iroha.
+- ``mst_enable`` enables or disables multisignature transaction network transport in Iroha.
 We recommend setting this parameter to ``false`` at the moment until you really need it.
+  ``mst_expiration_time`` is the time period, in which a not fully signed transaction is considered expired (in minutes).
+- ``max_rounds_delay`` is an optional parameter specifying the maximum delay between two consensus rounds (in milliseconds).
+  When Iroha is idle, it gradually increases the delay to reduce CPU, network and logging load.
+  However too long delay may be unwanted when first transactions arrive after a long idle time.
+  This parameter allows users to find an optimal value in a tradeoff between resource consumption and the delay of getting back to work after an idle period.
+- ``stale_stream_max_rounds`` is the maximum amount of rounds to keep an open status stream while no status update is reported.
+  Increasing this value reduces the amount of times a client must reconnect to track a transaction if for some reason it is not updated with new rounds.
+  However large values increase the average number of connected clients during each round.

 Logging
 -------